 Yours for the Word that God has for each person from His Book!

 P.S.
-Below is Prime Minister Brian Mulroney receiving one the books on Canada’s spiritual heritage which Crossroads published.
-Because of the 100 Huntley Street Christian television ministry, I’ve had the honour to converse with all our Canadian Prime Ministers who have served our country over the last few decades (except for the very short term P.M.
-Kim Campbell).
+Here’s Prime Minister Brian Mulroney receiving one the books on Canada’s spiritual heritage which Crossroads published.
+Because of the 100 Huntley Street Christian television ministry, I’ve had the honour to converse with all our Canadian Prime Ministers (except for the very short term P.M.
+Kim Campbell) who have served our country over the last few decades.
 I pray every morning for, as Paul writes, “All who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence.
 For this is good and acceptable in the sight of God our Saviour, who desires all men to be saved and come to the knowledge of the truth” (1 Timothy 2:2-4).